-Last weekend marked a historic moment for Citizen Sciences in Europe.
+Last weekend marked a historic moment for Citizen Science in Europe.
 The first-ever European Union Prize for Citizen Science was awarded on Thursday, Sept.
 7, 2023 at this year's Ars Electronica Festival in Linz.
-The theme of the event was "Who owns the truth?" - a question that is particularly relevant for Citizen Sciences.
-We were on-site and wo...
+The theme of the event was "Who owns the truth?" - a question that is particularly relevant for Citizen Science.
+We were on-site and...

 Continue reading